parmanandsharma/Lightweight_AI/README.md

 ------rest you can writing your loss function, optimizer etc. -----------

-EASY STYLE: Training image segmentation LWBNA_unet model in avery easy way. it will ask you to just open image file from training and validation image directories.
+EASY STYLE: Training image segmentation LWBNA_unet model in a very easy way. it will ask you to just open image file from training and validation image directories.
 Rest it will do everything automatically.
 Please follow the pop-up windows, if image windows appear just press anykey ---------

 from Lightweight_AI import Train_LWBNA_segmentation_model